next-multilingual/next-multilingual/README.md

 The homepage is a bit more complex than other pages, because we need to implement dynamic language detection (and display) for the following reason:

-- Redirecting on `/` can have negative SEO impact, and is not the best user experience.
+- Redirecting on `/` can have negative SEO impact and is not the best user experience.
 - `next-multilingual` comes with a `getPreferredLocale` API that offers smarter auto-detection than the default Next.js implementation.

 You can find a full implementation in the [example](./example/pages/index.tsx), but here is a stripped down version: